GetDKAN/dkan_starter/docs/introduction/dkan-starter-annotated.rst

 settings.custom.php
 ~~~~~~~~~~~~~~~~~~~

 This is where settings.php logic that is custom to a site will live, so that it will be much easier to see how, if at all, a site's settings logic is different from another.
 Currently we use the devinci along with the environment module to automatically run changes between environments.
-Often there are site specific difference that happen between the different installations.
+Often there are site specific differences that happen between the different installations.
 This is where we can capture these logic difference.
 Note, that we may move away from how we run deployments (a la devinci style) so this file may become unnecessary.

 custom.make
 ~~~~~~~~~~~